hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Make every figure, and the dance display.
 >
-> There's sometimes sets of 12 and 16 form'd,
+> There's sometimes sets of 12 and 16 formed,
 >
-> Which in oblique directions are perform'd.
+> Which in oblique directions are performed.
 >
 > Bel.
-I never lik'd quadrilles perform'd this way,
+I never liked quadrilles performed this way,
 >
-> To me they seem'd confus'd, I needs must say,
+> To me they seemed confused, I needs must say,
 >
 > Upon the stage perhaps the plan may be
 >